annika’s spiral model – exploring difficult moments

 6. playful/open engagement: I do/ask/feel this. what happens from there? creative ideas and new paths do emerge with time spent in this attitude. let the process do its work, too. practice rest and patience.

-7. curiosity about the other: why do you do or care about this? when we speak and act from a (particular) place of curiosity, we extend an invitation for others to do so, too.
+7. curiosity about the other: why do you do or care about this? when we speak and act from a (particular) place of curiosity, we learn about ourselves and invite others to do so, too.